|Tuesday, 10th March, 2015

 Glaucoma is the second most common cause of blindness worldwide.
 It leads to damage to the optic nerve and permanent blindness.
 Early diagnosis and treatment is vital to save a patient’s sight.
 Ophthalmologist Dr Philippin is based at the CBM-partner Kilimanjaro Christian Medical Centre (KCMC) in Tanzania, which sees 2000 patients with Glaucoma per year.

-Thanks to a joint grant from Standard Chartered’s Seeing is Believing programme and CBM, Dr Philippin is trialling a treatment called Selective Laser Trabeculoplasty (SLT).
+Thanks to a joint grant from Standard Chartered’s Seeing is Believing programme (open link in new tab) and CBM, Dr Philippin is trialling a treatment called Selective Laser Trabeculoplasty (SLT).
 SLT has been in use in the UK for several years, but this is the first time it is being trialled in Sub-Saharan Africa.

 Currently, eye drops are the main treatment used to treat Glaucoma in Tanzania, but this requires frequent return visits to hospital.
 For many patients who live in rural locations, travelling to hospital is difficult and they do not return for the continued sight-saving treatment.
 It is hoped that a single SLT treatment will last at least 2-3 years, providing a much more effective approach to treating the condition and patient would need to come less often for follow up exams.